AbhijeetKrishnan/r-tekken-bot/README.md

 - `task_runner.py`: the driver code that uses the `schedule` module to schedule all the necessary tasks
 - `dojo.py`: implements the dojo workflows of ingestion, award, and clean-up
 - `redesign.py`: updates the Livestream widget in the Reddit redesign
+- `smash.py`: updates the list of upcoming Tekken tournaments by pulling from smash.gg (TODO)
 - `tasks.py`: implements tasks which don't require a separate module
 - `twitch.py`: connects to the Twitch API and returns the list of live Tekken streamers